eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 - Microphone

-# Notes
+# BIOS Notes

-- enter bios: smash f2 until you hear the beep
+To enter the BIOS: smash `F2` until you hear the beep.
+No need to hold down the `Fn` key.

-- enter boot select: smash f12 until you hear the beep
+To enter the boot menu: as above but with `F12`.

 # Links